yshahzad/yshahzad.github.io/_pages/cv.md

 Community Involvement:
 ---
-Senior Editor, [McGill Science Undergraduate Research Journal](https://msurjonline.mcgill.ca/about/editorialTeam) *(October 2023 - Present)*
+Managing Editor: Head of Outreach, [McGill Science Undergraduate Research Journal](https://msurjonline.mcgill.ca/about/editorialTeam) *(October 2023 - Present)*
 * Made edits to and facilitated the peer-review of original scientific research of various disciplines.
-Collaborated with the journal’s Outreach Portfolio to facilitate the submission of articles to the editorial board through social media and presentations to university classes.

-Tutor, Music Inclusion Program, the K-12 Henderson Inclusion School *(January – May 2021)*
-* Taught music theory and ukulele technique to 3rd, 4th, and 5th grade students at the Henderson Inclusion School.
-Coordinated lessons and tutored in group and individual settings.

-Education:
----
-McGill University (Montreal, QC, Canada)
-* Bachelor of Arts: Honours Probability and Statistics, Minor in Psychology
-* Current GPA: 3.84
+* Responsible for a team of four, lead MSURJ’s outreach operations and ensure the longevity and reputation of the journal are maintained.

 Awards and Honours:
 ---
 Natural Sciences and Engineering Research Council of Canada (NSERC) Undergraduate Research Award (Summer 2024)
-* Awarded $8,800 to conduct research on the efficacy of quantitative MRI as a means of revealing the cortical microstructure underlying post-stroke impairments in language and motor performance.
+* Granted by the Natural Sciences and Engineering Research Council of Canada (NSERC), the $8,800 USRA was awarded for research under the supervision of Dr. Marie-Hélène Boudrias of McGill’s BRAIN Lab.

 Dean's Honour List (2022 - 2022)
 * Designated as being in the top 10% of students in the Faculty of Arts at McGill, in terms of GPA.